pradyumnaha/XML-CSV-Parser-Reporter/README.md

 ## How to use the application
-1. Select a CSV/XML file using choose file button.
+1. Select a CSV/XML file using choose file button (Files available in resources folder) .
 2. Once the CSV/XML file is loaded successfully, the data file will be displayed in a tabular column.
 3. Click on Process button to process the records.
 4. If the records get successfully processed, you get success alert.